 - Hyperthyroidism: This condition occurs when there is a deficiency of the thyroid hormone.
 While treatment usually must continue for the rest of the dog’s life, it is fairly easy to manage and causes little to no interruption to normal life.
 Symptoms to look out for include constant fatigue, lack of energy, unexplained obesity, change in appearance of the skin and coat – dryness, flakiness or color change.

 - Progressive Retinal Atrophy: This eye disorder won’t be passed on under the supervision of a reputable breeder so it isn’t likely unless you’re adopting a pup with an existing condition or if you can’t trace the parent’s medical records.
 The condition causes sensitivity and sight problems before gradually deteriorating to complete blindness.
 However, this condition can be diagnosed years in advance of these symptoms.
 Looking after a blind dog isn’t the worst thing in the world either, not only would you be giving a poorly pup the best chance at life, but you can also expect to do most of the same activities.
 It takes some time to adapt and might require a few lifestyle or environmental changes but looking after a blind dog is perfectly manageable.
+You may also like our article on the best toys for blind dogs.

 - Hemophilia: This condition prevents the blood from clotting which, in turn, affects the body’s ability to stop bleeding, heal wounds and causes bruising easily.
 However, the medical problem is typically inherited so buying or adopting from a trusted breeder is the best way to avoid this condition.